Written by Greg Ellifritz

 Before I talks about a logical progressive drill structuring system, I first have to discuss where you can find the best shooting drills to choose for your practice session.
 There are lots of sources for drill ideas.
 These are my favorites:

 My website.
 I often write articles about individual shooting drills that I work on.
-At last count, I have more than 70 different shooting drills described on my site.
+At last count, I have almost 100 different shooting drills described on my site.
 All of those articles can be found HERE.

-Champion Shooting book.
-For dryfire drills, I pull almost all of mine from the book Champion Shooting: Guaranteed Results in 15 Minutes a Day, Vol. 2 by Ben Stoeger and Jay Hirshberg.
+Although I think this is Ben’s best book, Champion Shooting: Guaranteed Results in 15 Minutes a Day, Vol. 2 by Ben Stoeger and Jay Hirshberg gets an honorable mention as well.
 This book provides a logical drill progression and is designed to dramatically enhance your shooting abilities with a short amount of daily practice.

 Michael Seeklander’s Your Defensive Handgun Training Program book.
 It is another must-have reference.
 It’s a large book (over 350 pages) that is full of drills for both live and dry practice.
 I regularly find myself using some of Mike’s drills in my practice routine.

 Ben Stoeger’s Skills and Drills book.
-Both of the previously-listed books are excellent, but the one I use the most for live fire drills is Ben Stoeger’s Skills and Drills For the Practical Pistol Shooter.
+The previously-listed books are excellent, but the one I personally use the most for live fire drills is Ben Stoeger’s Skills and Drills For the Practical Pistol Shooter.
 Not only does the book contain dozens of shooting drills, Ben also lists suggested par times to evaluate your performance on the most popular drills.

 Pistol-Training.com forum.
 Another other resource to check out is the late Todd Green’s drill page as well as the drill of the month section on the same site’s forum.
 Both are loaded with additional shooting drills to try.